ibsamsky/mcdl/README.md

 ### Compiled binaries

-Binaries for Linux (amd64 and aarch64), Windows (amd64), and macOS (aarch64, experimental) are available as [Actions artifacts][actions] or, if you're not logged in, from [nightly.link][nightly].
+Binaries for Linux (amd64 and aarch64), Windows (amd64), and macOS (aarch64, experimental) are available as [Actions artifacts][actions] or from [nightly.link][nightly] if you're not logged in.
 If you're not sure which one to use, try `linux.nightly.release` for Linux and `windows-msvc.nightly.release` for Windows.

 ### From source